lilBanaa/lilBanaa/README.md

-Hey, This is Sumit AKA Bana ;
+Hey, This is Sumit ;

 A little bit about myself :) :